 The King of Swords is a logician.
-He is a problem-solver, often a lawyer, writer or mathematician.
+He is a problem-solver, often a lawyer, writer, or mathematician.
 He comes across as lacking emotion and has a steely resolve and strong will.
 He will not ever relinquish control, except possibly to one person, who I will come to later.
 Despite this austere and forbidding exterior, he is fair in his dealings and expects the same in return.
 Once you understand how he operates, you will find him open to ideas, and he will be quick to praise a job well done – although such praise will be rare.
-If and when you receive it, you will know that you have impressed.
+If and when you receive it, you will know that you have made an impression.

-Typical career paths are law, banking, communications, accountancy, non-fiction writing, analyst, technician, software developer.
+Typical career paths are law, banking, communications, accountancy, non-fiction writing, analyst, technician, and software developer.
 He will progress to the highest level in whatever profession he chooses.

 The Reversed King of Swords

 If this card appears reversed, then you are dealing with a nasty character.
 He will be clever, manipulative, and devious.
 He may be highly intelligent and ambitious but misdirected.
 He is completely lacking any feelings and could well be a bully.
 The upright King's positive traits are taken to extremes.
 However, he is aware of his own failings and is clever enough to hide them or soften them.
 Beware the narcissist.